af3556/af3556.github.io/_posts/2025-03-06-shelly-timers.md

 Shelly provides a [Timer object](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures#timer) that will schedule a given callback to be called after a given delay, either once or repeatedly, with a granularity on the delay or interval on the order of a few milliseconds.
 It can also pass along some data to the callback.
 As of 1.0 of the [Script Language](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures/), a script can have a [maximum of 5 timers](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures/#resource-limits).

-Aside: the Script "language version" appears to be managed by Shelly independently of firmware releases and/or devices; some functionality mentioned in the language documentation is not available with firmware 1.4.4 (and/or some devices).
-The doc tags _some_ of these API calls as "Since version 1.5.0" but many unavailable classes/methods are not labelled.
-Attempting to use these, e.g. referencing `Timer.getInfo()`, results in a runtime error.
+> Aside: the Shelly Script "language version" appears to be managed by Shelly independently of firmware releases and/or devices; however the availability of functionality mentioned in the language documentation varies with firmware (and/or devices).
+The doc tags _some_ of the API calls with a minimum firmware version (e.g. "Since version 1.5.0") but most are not labelled, including a number of classes/methods that are unavailable in 1.4.4.
+Attempting to use these - e.g. referencing `Timer.getInfo()` - results in a runtime error.
 It would be helpful if Shelly properly documented the API for each firmware release.
+{: .prompt-tip }
 > Regarding webhooks: Shelly firmware 1.5 appears to have introduced a [`Webhook`](https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Webhook/) service that allows a script to fire off webhook calls when certain events occur and certain conditions are true.
 This looks promising (I don't yet have a 1.5 device) but it also has some limitations: seems you can't ask `Webhook` to send an ad-hoc message, nor can you tell if it succeeded or failed, nor can you control the HTTP request type or set headers (e.g. for authentication).
 Depending on your application this may or may not be a problem for you.
 Regardless, rate limiting notifications serves as a good example for Timers, so let's carry on.
 {: .prompt-info }